If you’ve got an activity tracker, the thought of wearing it on your ankle may have crossed your mind. But is this advisable?

 Other than step count, however, my Charge 4 was not able to report on oxygen levels, skin temperature, calories burned, or heart rate.
 Although it was right up against my skin, it was not able to record skin temp or heart rate.

 I found this somewhat weird, but after looking into it more, the Fitbit is designed to monitor these stats through your veins.
 I tried setting the sensor directly over an ankle vein, but it did not work.
 No matter how I positioned my Charge 4, I could not get it to read out anything but step count.
+And as I mentioned before, this was exactly the case when I put my fitbit to the test to figure out the amount of calories burned during my jumping jacks workout.

 For Best Results, Wear Your Fitbit On Your Wrist